CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-4/Self-Paced Materials/1_Conducting Effective Market Research.md

 Finally, join the discussion below by responding to the following question (optional):

 How do you see pre-solicitation communication as essential to acquiring digital services?
 Provide an example of a situation in which communicating with vendors before solicitation significantly impacted the outcome.

+## Conclusion
+>You’ve completed Sprint 4 of Module 2!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.